rudraptpsingh/producthunt-backend/replit.md

 - No external API calls for analysis (all client-side)

 ## Recent Changes

+### 2025-10-28: Homepage Compactness Optimization
+- Reduced products section to show only top 3 products initially (changed from 6)
+- Made product cards more compact (reduced padding from 16px to 12px)
+- Optimized charts section spacing (reduced chart height from 280px to 240px, padding from 20px to 16px)
+- Streamlined vertical spacing throughout analytics section
+- Improved homepage flow: users can now see "Get Your Product Ready to Launch" without excessive scrolling
+- Maintained readability and visual hierarchy while maximizing information density

 ### 2025-10-28: Form Consolidation - Single Unified Interface
 - Consolidated "Get Your Product Ready to Launch" from dual-tab design to single form